jordan-gillard/survey-app/README.md

 ```
 This project uses python-dotenv.
 So add your database URL to the `/.env` file and it will be found
 automatically when Flask runs.
-By default, this project uses `PostgreSQL` and the `psycopg2` database connector.
+By default, this project uses `Microsoft SQL Server 2008` and the `pymssql` database connector.
 You can find more
 information about SQLAlchemy's database URL [here.](https://docs.sqlalchemy.org/en/13/core/engines.html)

 #### Generating your database with flask db